-A Bible Module is an arrangement of Scriptures and extra-biblical material for a particular product.
-It consists of a template with text and Biblical references in any order for creating a Scripture-based product.
+A Bible module consists of a template with text and Biblical references in any order for creating a Scripture-based product.
 You view a Bible Module in an Extra book (XXA - XXF).
 When activated, the Bible Module will replace all of the Scripture references with the actual text from the active project.
 The resulting file can be printed or exported as any other Scripture book in Paratext.

 Bible Modules allow for:

 - Automated additions or replacements to the Scripture content

 - E.g. Replace a pronoun with a name when the original context is missing.

 You view a Bible module in an Extra book.
 From the View menu you may view the document as

 Raw text, similar to unformatted mode in a normal project window.

 - Standard Specification